Multivariate Hensel Lemma for ultrametric fields: The case of ultrametric discrete fields

-\item An henselisation of $\KV $ is an extension which is an henselian valued discrete field $(\KHe,\VHe)$ and such that the corresponding homomorphism $\phi^H\colon\gK \rightarrow \KHe$ factorises in a unique way through every extension of $(\gK, \gV)$ by an henselian valued discrete field. \end{itemize}
+\item An \textsl{henselisation of $\KV $} is an extension which is an henselian valued discrete field $(\KHe,\VHe)$ and such that the corresponding homomorphism $\phi^H\colon\gK \rightarrow \KHe$ factorises in a unique way through every extension of $(\gK, \gV)$ which is an henselian valued discrete field. \end{itemize} \end{definition}